-29% of the Group's activity is financed from external capital.
-Loan agreements require the Parent Company to maintain its capitalisation ratios at an agreed level throughout the lending period.
+24% of the Company's activity is financed from external capital.
+Loan agreements require the Company to maintain its capitalisation ratio at an agreed level throughout the lending period.
 If this requirement is not met, the bank has the right to terminate the agreements.

-The Parent Company enjoys very good relationships with banks and financial institutions and so far it has had no problems renewing its loans on advantageous terms.
-The Group continues dynamic development of its activity, maintains a high level of liquidity and pursues a conservative debt policy.
+The Company enjoys very good relationships with banks and financial institutions and so far has had no problems renewing its loans on advantageous terms.
+The Company continues to maintain a high level of liquidity and pursues a conservative debt policy.
 That is why the Management Board considers the Company's ability to cover liabilities to be high.

-At the moment, there are no events which may, according to the Management Board, have a negative effect on the Group's ability to cover its liabilities.
+At the moment, there are no events which may, according to the Management Board, have a negative effect on the Company's ability to cover its liabilities.